 Tip #2: Keep learning

-Once in a while the Mad Men days of Don Draper seem wonderful to me.
+Once in awhile the days of Don Draper seem wonderful to me.
 (Minus the smoking and expectations for women, of course.)

 Back then, you could be an extremely successful marketer just by having great ideas.
 Creativity was often rewarded just as much as actual results.
 I mean, you wouldn’t have even known how many people saw your ad during Howdy Doody!
 Or how many people took the time to read your brilliant billboard ad as they drove by in their car!
 Back then, you would have had no way to accurately measure your audience, so you hoped for the best.